Artistic Haven

 Image Source

 The border looks permanent and sharp.
 Now, layer soft graphite along the left edge to suggest real volume.
 Hold your pencil lightly and pack darker values near the outer rim.
-Gradient the tone gradually until it vanishes near the center mark.
+Gradient the tone gradually until it vanishes near the center mark of the quarter of the ellipse.
 Add a faint, bright strip along the right side to simulate light bounce.
+You are building serious realism right now.
+That tonal shift instantly tricks the eye into seeing a solid 3D cylinder.
+Practice shading other objects next to keep improving your depth skills.

 8. Want a Softer Look?
 Smooth the Shading with a Blender